 When the dogs are loose around each other, keep an eye on their body language.

-When the older dog shows signs of arousal or tension, like if you catch your dog growling at Puppy, break things up with either a cheerful voice distracting them or a deep tone of voice calling, “HEY,” to disarm your older dog.
+When the older dog shows signs of arousal or tension, for example if you catch your dog growling at puppy, break things up.
+Use a cheerful voice to distract them, or a deep tone of voice calling, “HEY,” to disarm your older dog.

 Be sure that both dogs have a space of their own to retreat to.